Monday, December 17, 2012

 This substance kills any cell without exception, whether it be healthy or cancerous.

 At the German Cancer Research Center (Deutsches Krebsforschungszentrum, DKFZ) and the National Center for Tumor Diseases Heidelberg, immunologist Dr. Gerhard Moldenhauer, jointly with biochemist Professor Dr. Heinz Faulstich, Max Planck Institute for Medical Research, has now developed a way to annihilate cancer cells using the dreaded fungal toxin without harming the body.
+The trick to accomplish this is to deliver the poison directly to the right address in the body using something that virtually serves as a cab.

 In this case, the cab is an antibody whose highly specific arms attach to a cancer-typical cellular surface protein called EpCAM.
 The fungal toxin is linked to the antibody in a stable chemical conjugation.